-Retirement Options – Under the new rules everyone is entitled to a lump sum (currently free of tax) of up to 25% of their pension fund.
+Retirement Options – Currently everyone is entitled to a lump sum (currently free of tax) of up to 25% of their pension fund.
 This can be taken at any time from age 55, even if they continue working and do not draw an income from their pension.

-It is not necessary to purchase an annuity, but an income can instead be drawn from the fund at up to 100% of the annuity that could be purchased by a person of the same sex and age.
+It is not necessary to purchase an annuity, but an income can instead be drawn from the fund at up to 100% of the annuity that could be purchased.

 Life Assurance – To pay off any debts and to provide an income for the family for as long as it is required.